- In the United States, the IRS charges a marginal tax rate on income, meaning you pay more in taxes as your income increases.

 What’s my tax bracket?

 Currently, seven tax brackets are divided along specific income cutoffs.
 These brackets may change year by year depending on changes to the tax code or changes in other legislation, so you may find yourself in a different tax bracket even if your income hasn’t changed.
 Or your income may change due to raises and adjustments, so you’ll want to make sure you’re on top of tax bracket changes each year regardless.
-Here is the income tax bracket for 2021:
+Here’s the income tax bracket breakdown for tax year 2022, due in 2023:

 |Rate||Single Filer||Married Filing Jointly||Married Filing Separately||Heads of Household|